algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 ## B. Development

 The development team started to study the project's requirements and started to develop the project.
-At the end of the week, the Software Engineer has created a Minimum Viable Product (MVP) of the software of the API.
+At the end of the week, the Software Engineer has created a MVP of the software of the API.

 ## C. Completed Tasks